-Class Action's "Student" columns on the left side of the window below, and the assignment categories to its left (such a "Homework" in A Sample Class), are examples of areas into which you can type information.
+Class Action's "Student" columns on the left side of the window below, and the assignment categories to its left (such a "Homework" in the "Math" subject of A Sample Class), are examples of areas into which you can type information.

 Information is displayed and entered in “cells,” represented by boxes and underlines in the gradebook window.

 Scores can be entered and displayed as points, percents, or letters and can be displayed as combinations.

 Scores are displayed as letters and points.
 Click the Points Button.

 To get complete information about an assignment, double click on an assignment column, or select an assignment and click on the Assignment Information button.